storesafe/cordova-sqlite-evmax-build-free/README.md

 Super-premium enterprise version with additional performance and stability improvements for Android, iOS, ~~and macOS,~~ including workarounds for super-large INSERT transactions and SELECT results on Android - with limited extra features (missing pre-populated database support)

-with ICU support for Android & iOS using built-in platform ICU on each platform, using Android JAR built from: https://github.com/brody4hire/android-sqlite-evmax-ndk-driver-free/tree/evmax-icu-support-2026-01
+with ICU support for Android & iOS using built-in platform ICU on each platform

 NOTE that this should work for UPPER, LOWER, & LIKE functions.
 REGEXP & `icu_load_collation` cannot be supported consistently by built-in platform ICU on all platforms.